Bolliger & Mabillard: Water brakes

 Water brakes were first introduced on SheiKra at Busch Gardens Tampa Bay in 2005.
 Water brakes can only be used when a splashdown element, in which a body of water surrounds a section of track, is present within the layout of the roller coaster.
 When scoops on the last car of each train come in contact with the surrounding water, the train slows down and the water is sprayed several feet into the air behind it.

-Roller Coaster Models
+Roller coaster models

 According to the Roller Coaster DataBase, B&M has built 11 different roller coaster models, with their dive coaster model having slight train variations on some coasters.
 Below is a list of B&M's distinct coaster models.
-This table will not list widely cloned layouts as their own model.